KulunuOS/Webstore_test_plan/README.md

 ### Test plan

-The repository contains a utility libr ary that is being used by the front-end of an E-commerce store application.
+The repository contains a utility library that is being used by the front-end of an E-commerce store application.
 A test plan is being prepared by considering wider aspects of testing.
 Specifically following questions are being addressed.

 - What functions of the utility library should be tested? and how are they tested?
 - Does it require integrating testing / interface testing, performance testing?